deepakksahu/CreDE/README.md

    for any call it takes hour to look back and take the delta data and
    create a csv out of it.

+**Some of the columns in mysql have JSON in it, which needs to be split
+into multiple keys as per the need.
+The pipeline should have a transformation layer to handle such scenario**

+For the above Question we have to get the data in a DF and parse it
+accordingly. **data_ingestor.py** is doing one such parsing of the data.
+Though this has been used to populate the source table.

 ##### Install pip requirements
 ```sh
 pip install - r requirements.txt